Scientists get clearer view of Hikurangi's quake-making potential

 Next, they plan to map the very point at which two edges of tectonic plates touched down to depths of 10 to 15 kilometres.

+"It's a powerful new technique that we can use to extract more out of the data than we have in the past."

-"Although nobody's seen fault lines like this at such scale before, we still don't know the properties of the Hikurangi plate boundary at the depth where slow slips occur," Bell said.
+Bell added: "Although nobody's seen fault lines like this at such scale before, we still don't know the properties of the Hikurangi plate boundary at the depth where slow slips occur.

 "Ultimately, we want to understand why some slips cause devastating earthquakes, while others do not."